zavoloklom/dnd-flavored-markdown/content/en.md

 ::: definition

-**Humans** — the primary species; they hold most positions of power in the Empire.
+**Humans** — the primary species; they hold leading positions.

-**Dwarves, gnomes, orcs, goblins** — tolerated, but viewed as “outsiders” and potentially dangerous.

-**Elves** — reclusive and wild-dwelling; not a playable species.
+**Dwarves, gnomes, and halflings** — tolerated yet considered “outsiders.”
+Trusted with craft and trade, but kept at arm’s length.

+**Orcs and goliaths** — seen as cheap labor and hire-swords.
+In any conflict, blame usually falls on them.

-**Drow and half-elves** — face open hostility; violence against them often has few consequences.
+**Drow and half-elves** — face open hostility.
+Violence against them often goes unpunished.

+**Elves** — feral, living in the forests (not a playable species).

-**Tieflings** — the result of mages experimenting with demonic blood in the last 2 years.
-Unknown to anyone beyond their creators.
+**Tieflings** — the result of mages experimenting with demonic blood over the last two years.
+Unknown to anyone but their creators.
 You may play a tiefling who somehow escaped.
 An unmasked tiefling will likely be taken for a demon and attacked on sight.

 **Aasimar** — humans bearing an implanted angelic soul (they don’t know this).
 Innate powers are restricted: in a critical moment, they may manifest involuntarily if the character fails a DC 15 Wisdom saving throw.
-The more often these powers are used, the stronger the angel’s influence grows (control may pass to the DM).
+The more often these powers are used, the stronger the angel’s influence grows (control passes to the DM).

-**Dragonborn** — absent; not a playable species.
+**Dragonborn** — absent (not a playable species).

 :::